Už jsme doma: First three albums (1990–1995)

 The band's first album, Uprostřed slov, was recorded in May 1990 and released on the Globus Int. label.
 Their second, Nemilovaný svět, was recorded in June 1992 and released on Panton Records.
 The first album included songs that owed a fair-sized debt to punk rock, while the second stood as the group's most orchestral and compositionally experimental album for years, featuring a host of guest musicians.

 The early years of Václav Havel's regime marked a major change for the band in that they were able to not only play concerts legally, but also make a living off their music and thus involve themselves in a wide array of outside projects, including work with theatre groups.

 In 1991, Kalousková left (she would later join the all-female group Zuby Nehty), and Wanek had begun playing second guitar and piano during live concerts.
 In 1993, Už jsme doma recorded Hollywood, their third album, which began to stray back towards harder-edged rock, while still incorporating progressive compositions.
 The band made its first appearance in North America in 1992.
-The continued to tour extensively, playing over eighty concerts in 1993 alone.
+They continued to tour extensively, playing over eighty concerts in 1993 alone.

 Hollywood marked the band's first record deal with a major Western label, BMG.
 Relations were short-lived, however, and the group, dissatisfied with BMG's distribution setup, began working with the Czech label Indies Records, whom they have remained with ever since.

 In late 1993, Keřka and Pavlíček left and were replaced by Jan Cerha and a once-again returning Milan Nový, respectively.
 Under new management, Už jsme doma continued touring and began working on a new album.
 They also re-recorded the vocal tracks to Nemilovaný svět in English and released the reworked album on the American label Memphis Records, under the translated name Unloved World.